 Corporate Operations Data Summary

-Energy consumption for Buildings, and Streetlighting were determined using actual billed electricity and heating fuel data provided by the municipality.
-Fleet fuel consumption was based on actual consumption data for litres of gasoline and diesel provided by the municipality.
+Energy consumption for buildings and streetlighting was determined using actual billed electricity and heating fuel data provided by the municipality.
+Fleet fuel consumption was based on actual consumption data for litres of gasoline and diesel provided by the County.